 “The deadlines for meeting the legal obligations have long elapsed and some say we have already waited too long, but we can delay no more.
 I have made this very clear to ministers this morning”, Vella told a news conference in Brussels after the meeting.

 The group, which includes the EU’s largest economies, Germany and France, could face legal action if they fail to bring pollutant levels within European limits.
 Poland and Bulgaria have already faced penalties over air quality issues.

-Agnieszka Warso-Buchanan, environmental lawyer at ClientEarth, said the Czech Government has failed to effectively deal with air pollution.
-A new program will bring pollutants down to the legal limits as soon as possible, according to Warso-Buchanan.
+Agnieszka Warso-Buchanan, environmental lawyer at ClientEarth, said the Czech Government has failed to effectively deal with air pollution, according to Deník.
+A new program will bring pollutants down to the legal limits as soon as possible, she said.